mitre/caldera/README.md

 ## Video tutorial

 Watch the following video for a brief run through of how to run your first operation.
+Alternatively, check out our [documentation](https://caldera.readthedocs.io/en/latest/) to read about the various ways to utilize this framework for offensive and defensive use-cases.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/GukTj-i3UDg/0.jpg)](https://www.youtube.com/watch?v=GukTj-i3UDg)